TuringLang/AdvancedHMC.jl/docs/src/autodiff.md

 # Gradient in AdvancedHMC.jl

 AdvancedHMC.jl supports automatic differentiation using [`LogDensityProblemsAD`](https://github.com/tpapp/LogDensityProblemsAD.jl) across various AD backends and allows user-specified gradients.
 While the default AD backend for AdvancedHMC.jl is ForwardDiff.jl, we can seamlessly change to other backend like Mooncake.jl using various syntax like `Hamiltonian(metric, ℓπ, AutoMooncake(; config = nothing))`.
-While some AD backend support syntax like `Hamiltonian(metric, ℓπ, Zygote)`, `Hamiltonian(metric, ℓπ, Val(:Zygote))`, we recommend using ADTypes since that would allow you to have more freedom for specifying the AD backend:
+While some AD backends support syntax like `Hamiltonian(metric, ℓπ, Zygote)`, `Hamiltonian(metric, ℓπ, Val(:Zygote))`, we recommend using ADTypes since that would allow you to have more freedom for specifying the AD backend:

 ```julia
 using AdvancedHMC, ADTypes, DifferentiationInterface, Mooncake, Zygote